 ILS only offers this service to consortium school applicants.
 This service is not offered privately.

-Yes, our address is 2233 Huntington Drive, but we do not actually sit on Huntington Drive.
+Our address is 2233 Huntington Drive, but we do not actually sit on Huntington Drive.
 We are in a brick colonial style building just to the north on Ridgeway, right behind the Starbucks in the center of San Marino.
 Please print the directions under “Contact Us” on our website and bring them with you.
-Do not use GPS; will not be able to find us.
-If you are unsure, practice drive-by on a day prior to your appointment.
+Do not use GPS; you will likely not be able to find us.
+If you are unsure, practice a drive-by on a day prior to your appointment.
 There are two photos of our building on the "Contact Us" page.
-The first shows the building from the intersection of Huntington Drive and Sierra Madre Boulevard; the second shows the front of the building looking north from the back of Starbuck's, showing the breezeway where you will enter to find the Suite 2 waiting room.
+The first shows the building from the intersection of Huntington Drive and Sierra Madre Boulevard; the second shows the front of the building looking north from the back of Starbucks, showing the breezeway where you will enter to find the Suite 2 waiting room.

 If my child is just learning to speak English, will this be taken into consideration?